Congressional Western Caucus

-The Congressional Western Caucus is a caucus within the United States House of Representatives composed of over 90 members.
-Although it has historically been bipartisan, it is currently composed almost exclusively of Republicans.
+The Congressional Western Caucus is a caucus within the United States House of Representatives currently composed of 86 members.
+Although it has historically been bipartisan, it is composed almost entirely of Republicans.
 It was founded by then-representatives James V. Hansen (R-Utah), Bob Stump (R-Arizona), Joe Skeen (R-New Mexico) and Barbara Vucanovich (R-Nevada) in 1993 during the 103rd United States Congress.
-Despite its name, the Congressional Western Caucus has members from outside the Western United States, including as far east as New York City and Puerto Rico.
+Despite its name, the Congressional Western Caucus has members from outside the Western United States, including as far east as New York City.